BillRobinson0215/receipe-app/README.md

 Both front-end and back-end repos should include README's with:

 √ An explanation of the what the app does and how it works.
-X Complete the repository Description field and Website field with a meaningful sentence description of the application and link to the live URL github image
+√ Complete the repository Description field and Website field with a meaningful sentence description of the application and link to the live URL github image
 √ A link to the other repo
 √ A link to both deployed sites
 √ List of technologies used